RMUoHP Continuing Education Programs

 This continuing education program is designed to meet the scholarly and clinical needs of the intermediate electroneuromyographer.
 The program is open to chiropractors, nurses, occupational therapists, physical therapists, physicians and physician assistants who have either completed RMUoHP’s basic electroneuromyography training program or other supervised training program in electroneuromyography.
 All attendees must carry professional liability coverage and have a minimum of 100 hours of experience in electroneuromyography (20 hours may be observation).

 The program format consists of three days on-site at our Provo, Utah campus.
 Class runs from 8AM-5:30PM daily.
-Instructors include Richard P. Nielsen, PT, DHSc, ECS, Lisa DePasquale, PT, DSc, ECS, and Kevan L. Whipple, PT, DPT, MBA, ECS, OCS – all instructors are board certified by the American Board of Physical Therapy Specialties as Electrophysiologic Clinical Specialists.
+Instructors include Richard P. Nielsen, PT, DHSc, ECS, Michael Skurja, Jr., DPT, ECS, and Kevan L. Whipple, PT, DPT, MBA, ECS, OCS – all instructors are board certified by the American Board of Physical Therapy Specialties as Electrophysiologic Clinical Specialists.

 This program offers study at the beginning levels of electrophysiologic testing and knowledge of neurophysiology, pathology and pathophysiology.
 The program is designed to meet the scholarly and clinical needs of the beginning and intermediate electroneuromyographer.